robcarver17/pysystemtrade/docs/backtesting.md

 1. New stages, or a different choice of existing stages.
 2. A set of data (either new or existing)
 3. A configuration file
-4. A python function that loads the above elements, and returns a system object
+4. A Python function that loads the above elements, and returns a system object

-To remain organised it's good practice to save your configuration file and any python functions you need into a directory like `pysystemtrade/private/this_system_name/` (you'll need to create a couple of directories first).
+To remain organised it's good practice to save your configuration file and any Python functions you need into a directory like `pysystemtrade/private/this_system_name/` (you'll need to create a couple of directories first).
 If you plan to contribute to GitHub, just be careful to avoid adding 'private' to your commit ( [you may want to read this](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/)).
 If you have novel data you're using for this system, you may also want to save it in the same directory.

-Then it's a case of creating the python function.
+Then it's a case of creating the Python function.
 Here is an extract from the [futuressystem for chapter 15](/systems/provided/futures_chapter15/basesystem.py)

 ```python
 ## We probably need these to get our data